Tylermui/Tylermui/README.md

 - 👋 Hi, I’m @Tylermui
 - 👀 I am interested in software engineering, computer science, and tech
-- 🎓 I am currently pursuing a B.S. in Computer Science and a B.S. in Mathematics at Arcadia University
+- 🎓 I am currently pursuing a B.S. in Computer Science and a B.S. in Data Science at Arcadia University
 - 🌊 Fun Fact: I love swimming and being outdoors
 - 📫 You can reach me at tylermui1103@gmail.com